7 min read

 Humans have roles: owner, reviewer, approver, contributor, observer.

-They are solved by designing systems where authority is explicit, bounded, and visible.
+They are solved by making authority explicit, bounded, and visible.

 Human oversight should mean more than approval theater.